poqueque/random_name_generator/README.md

 ## Features

 Creation of names for a random person, man or woman.
 Creation of names, surnames or full names.
+The names are generated randomly based on the list of 100 most common names and surnames.

 ## Usage